 Many students want to do research but choose not to participate in a formal program.

-Students may participate in the SDM Student Research Day if a mentor approves.
+Students may participate in the annual SDM Student Research Day as long as the mentor approves.

 Research not in the lab, can be done in policy, regulatory, public health and patient centered research.